-2.4.4 RESULTS OF FGD AND KII
+2.4.5 RESULTS OF FGD AND KII

-Table 2-69: Results of FGD and KII with Representatives of Employees
+Table 2-70: Results of FGD and KII with Representatives of Employees

-Issues and Concerns Company's Response (according to GDG and KII Participants) Impolite/disrespectful behaviour of some of the Expat Officers Investigation and Assessment towards the local Rank and File. together with the Union

-Issues and Concerns Company's Response (according to GDG and KII Participants) Ex.
-Inter-Cultural Management Cursing Seminars Shouting Courageous Behavior Campaign Occasional inconsiderate work demand wherein workers are Ex. encouraged to assert their Insisting the worker to attend to work even after the worker rights, has been cleared or recommended by the Clinic to stop work reprimand fellow OGPI and rest, or even after leaves that are pre-scheduled or with personnel no matter which rank advanced notice are already approved and position, Communication Issues between locals and foreigners and report undue behaviour to - lack of proficiency of local workers to engage in the respective OGPI offices conversations with the expats, leading to being passive
+Issues and Concerns Company's Response (according to GDG and KII Participants) Impolite/disrespectful behaviour of some of the Expat Officers Investigation and Assessment towards the local Rank and File. together with the Union Ex.
+Inter-Cultural Management Cursing, Shouting Seminars Occasional inconsiderate work demand Courageous Behavior Campaign Ex. wherein workers are encouraged to Insisting the worker to attend to work even after the worker has assert their rights, been cleared or recommended by the Clinic to stop work and rest, reprimand fellow OGPI personnel or even after leaves that are pre-scheduled or with advanced notice no matter which rank and position, are already approved and report undue behaviour to the Communication Issues between locals and foreigners respective OGPI offices - lack of proficiency of local workers to engage in conversations with the expats, leading to being passive

-2.4.4.1 RESULTS OF FGD AND KII WITH REPRESENTATIVES OF DICORP
+2.4.5.1 RESULTS OF FGD AND KII WITH REPRESENTATIVES OF DICORP